-Prohibition became a city v countryside battle.
+inc. Henry Ford Prohibition became a city v countryside battle.
 The farmers and country people seeing the cities as bad places where alcohol was the main problem.
 They wanted a return to a 'simple' traditional way of life Anti-Saloon League joined with the KKK to promote an alcohol free life.
+Politicians Politicians came under great pressure to support Prohibition.
+Even though they drank alcohol themselves they voted for prohibition.
+Health Campaigners included the health benefits of not drinking alcohol.
+Businessmen complained about 'unproductive workers' due to the effects of drinking.